Buddhism in Bangladesh: Demographic overview

-Buddhism in Bangladesh by decades

 As of 2014, followers of Buddhism are mainly people of Baruas living in Chittagong city, the business city of Bangladesh and indigenous Arakanese descent living in the sub-tropical Chittagong Hill Tracts.
 People who follow Buddhism in Bangladesh belong to the Barua people in majority with the percentage of 65% among the 0.07% population of Bangladesh, Chakma, Chak, Marma, Tanchangya and the Khyang, who had been since time immemorial have practiced Buddhism.
 Other tribes, notably those who practice Animism, have come under some Buddhist influence, and this is true in the case of the Khumi and the Mru, and to a lesser extent on the other tribes.

+Geographical distribution

+According to 2022 census, 96.77% of Bangladeshi buddhist lives in Chittagong Division, constitutes 2.92% of divisional population.
+They mainly concentrated in Chittagong hill tracts region constituting 41.74% of CHT population.
+Buddhism is the largest religion in Rangamati Hill District (57.25%) and second largest in Khagrachhari District(35.93%) and Bandarban District(29.53%).